PvdBerg1998/hfml_data_preprocessor/README.md

 sample = "MyMaterialStudy123"

+# Loads a messagepack encoded output file
 def load_msgpack(path):
+    # Be sure to read the file as binary
     with open(os.path.join(f"../{sample}/", path), "rb") as f:
         xy = np.array(ormsgpack.unpackb(f.read()))
         xy = np.transpose(xy)
+        # These column names are arbitrary,
+        # but its useful to be consistent
         df = pd.DataFrame(data=xy, columns=["x", "y"])
         return df

+# Loads the JSON metadata
 def metadata(project):
     path = f"../{sample}/output/{project}/metadata.json"
     with open(path, "rt") as f:
         return json.loads(f.read())

+#
+# This was all you really need!
+# The following code is just an example of metadata filtering.
+#

+# Extracts the output section from the metadata
 def output_seq(project):
     return seq(metadata(project)["output"])

+# Select only the FFTs with tag angle=0,
+# then load the data bundled with the variable name.
 data = output_seq("MyProject")\
     .filter(lambda out: out["stage"] == "fft")\
     .filter(lambda out: out["metadata"]["tags"]["angle"] == 0)\
     .map(lambda out: (out["variable"], load_msgpack(out["path"])))\
     .to_list()

+# Generate plots through matplotlib
 for variable, fft in data:
+    # Limiting the frequencies to [0,1000]
     fft[fft.x.between(0, 1000)].plot(x="x", y="y", title=variable)
 ```